-In order to comply with the code provisions of the CG Code as set out in Appendix 14 to the Listing Rules, the Board has the responsibilities for evaluating and determining the nature and level of risk tolerance of the Company, establishing and maintaining sound and effective risk management and internal control systems, and overseeing and reviewing the design, implementation and monitoring of such risk management and internal control systems on an ongoing basis, so as to safeguard shareholders' interest and protect the Company's assets against unauthorized use or disposal.
-The Board is also responsible for ensuring maintenance of proper accounting records to provide reliable financial information and compliance with relevant laws and regulations.
+In compliance with the code provisions of the CG Code as set out in Appendix C1 to the Listing Rules, the Board has the responsibilities for evaluating and determining the nature and level of the Company's risk tolerance, establishing and maintaining sound and effective risk management and internal control systems, and overseeing and reviewing the design, implementation and monitoring of these systems on an ongoing basis, so as to protect shareholders' interest and safeguard the Group's assets against unauthorized use or disposal.
+Additionally, the Board is responsible for providing adequate support for reviewing processes, and ensuring maintenance of proper accounting records that provide reliable financial information in order to comply with relevant laws and regulations.

-The Group established the risk management and internal control systems with aims to manage rather than eliminate the risk of failure to achieve business objectives, and provide reasonable and not absolute assurance against material misstatements or losses caused by judgment in decision making process, human error, fraud or other irregularities.
+The Group has established the risk management and internal control systems with aims to manage rather than eliminate the risk of failure to achieve business objectives, and provide reasonable and not absolute assurance against material misstatements or losses resulting from judgment in decision making process, human error, fraud or other irregularities.
+The risk management and internal control systems are reviewed annually and continually enhanced to ensure the ongoing effectiveness.

-During the year ended 31 December 2022, with the assistance of an external professional consultant and collaborating with risk management and internal control personnel, the Group has reviewed an internal audit charter to ensure it has defined the scope, duties and responsibilities as well as reporting protocol of its existing internal audit function.
-The Group has also conducted an annual risk assessment for the year to identify respective strategic risks, operational risks, financial risks and compliance risks of its major business segments.
-The identified risks were analysed and evaluated based upon a combination of the significance of consequence and the likelihood of its occurring.
-The management of the Company is responsible for the coordination, followup and monitoring of the risk mitigation plans.
-All the significant risks and its status of mitigation were reported to the Board and Audit Committee for discussion and approval in a timely manner.
-Based on the outcome of the risk assessment and following a riskoriented methodology audit approach, the Company has devised a three-year audit plan that prioritized the significance of the risks identified into annual audit project to assist the Board, the Audit Committee and the Risk Management Committee in assessing the effectiveness of the Group's risk management and internal control systems on an annual basis.
-The Company has also formulated policies on handling and dissemination of inside information, which set out procedures in handling inside information in a secure and proper manner as well as those aimed to avoid mishandling of inside information of the Group.
+During the year ended 31 December 2024, with assistance of an external professional consultant and collaborating with risk management and internal control personnel, the Group has reviewed the internal audit charter to ensure it has clearly defined the scope, duties and responsibilities as well as reporting protocol of its existing internal audit function.

+The Group has also conducted an risk assessment for the year to identify strategic risks, operational risks, financial risks and compliance risks across its major business segments.
+The identified risks were analysed and evaluated based on the combined significance of their consequence and the likelihood of occurrence.
+The management of the Company is responsible for the coordinating, following up and monitoring the risk mitigation plans.
+All significant risks and their mitigation status were reported promptly to the Board and Audit Committee for discussion and approval.
+Based on risk assessment outcome and following a risk-oriented methodology, the Company has developed an internal audit plan that prioritized the significance of the risks within internal audit projects to assist the Board, the Audit Committee and the Risk Management Committee in assessing the effectiveness of the Group's risk management and internal control systems on an annual basis.

+The Company has established policies for handling and dissemination of inside information.
+These policies set out procedures in handling inside information securely and appropriately, aiming to prevent any mishandling of inside information of the Group.
+The Company has also implemented a whistleblowing policy and provided a variety of reporting channels for stakeholders to collect and address any possible improprieties.

-The Board has discussed and reviewed its risk management and internal control systems with the review covered the compliance with the code provisions as set out in Appendix 14 to the Listing Rules and the validity of material controls (including financial, operational and compliance controls) at entity and operational levels.
-Based on the outcome of the review performed by the Audit Committee, Risk Management Committee and administrative management, the Directors considered and were of the opinion that the Group has maintained adequate and effective risk management and internal control systems for the year ended 31 December 2022.
+The Board has reviewed its risk management and internal control systems in compliance with the code provisions as set out in Appendix C1 to the Listing Rules and validated material controls, including financial, operational and compliance controls, at both entity and operational levels.
+Based on the outcome of the review performed by the Audit Committee, Risk Management Committee and administrative management, the Directors considered and concluded that the Group has maintained adequate and effective risk management and internal control systems for the year ended 31 December 2024.